yinjg1997/Kronos/finetune_csv/README.md

-# Kronos Fine-tuning Training with Custom Dataset
+# Kronos Finetuning on Your Custom csv Dataset

 Supports fine-tuning training with custom CSV data using configuration files